morinlab/lymphopedia/Home.md

 **Tier 1 Genes**

 Genes can transition to Tier 1 only after additional studies have demonstrated the recurrence of mutations in the same entity.

+### Designations

+**aSHM**

+Genes documented as being affected by aberrant somatic hypermutation (aSHM) will sometimes have this designation.
+Tier 1 and Tier 2 genes can have this designation, depending on whether the mutation pattern has been reproduced in multiple studies.

 ```mermaid
 ---